-Defaulting on a loan comes with serious financial consequences, not to mention that you’ll spend stressful days and sleepless nights thinking about how to get yourself out of the sticky situation.
+Defaulting on a personal loan or any type of loan comes with serious financial consequences.
+You'll spend stressful days and sleepless nights wondering how to get yourself out of the sticky situation.

-You don’t want to reach that point—and you can keep it from happening.
-Don't let a loan default affect your finances.
+Fortunately, you can keep it from happening.
+Don't let an unpaid bank or personal loan in the Philippines affect your finances.

 The time before a loan goes into default varies from one lender to another.
 Generally, borrowers in the Philippines have a maximum grace period of 90 days or three months to settle their outstanding balance before their loans become in default.
 That's the case for Pag-IBIG multi-purpose loans and housing loans.

-Also, the lender will close not just the unpaid loan account but also your other existing loan or credit card accounts with them.
-Worse, your unpaid loan account will go to a collection agency, adding more pressure for you to repay your loan.
+Another consequence of loan default in the Philippines is that the lender will close not just the unpaid loan account but also other existing loan or credit card accounts with them.
+Worse, your unpaid loan account will go to a debt collection agency, adding more pressure on you to repay your loan.